 Lead author Martin Gibala, professor of kinesiology at McMaster University in Ontario, Canada, and colleagues recently published their findings in the journal PLOS One.

-However, according to the Centers for Disease Control and Prevention (CDC), less than half of adults in the United States meet these guidelines.
+However, according to the Centers for Disease Control and Prevention (CDC),

 While the reasons for not exercising vary, "lack of time" is one of the most common, especially with Americans' increasingly busy lifestyles.